- South Korean workers have been trying to unionize against Oracle.

 Notice the reduction from 50% of income going to labor to 43%.
 Why are all the people getting educated — so that labor can receive an ever-declining percentage of national income?

 Will, the government, report this statistic, or will they instead focus on the unemployment rate?
 Ask yourself, have you ever seen this graphic before?

 The Answer Resides in Education….or Labor Unions?

-All of this is along the backdrop of people fawning over the Royal Wedding.
+All of this is along with the backdrop of people fawning over the Royal Wedding.
 Game of Thrones has tried to educate even people who have not studied history about royalty.
-Once can head on over to Saudi Arabia to see what actual royalty looks like (where 1500 members of the House of Saud own 70% of that nation’s wealth and 20% of the population lives in poverty).
+Once one can head on over to Saudi Arabia to see what actual royalty looks like (where 1500 members of the House of Saud own 70% of that nation’s wealth and 20% of the population lives in poverty).

 But the general population is still not getting the memo.
 The British Royalty is “quaint” because they no longer hold power and are no longer able to either chop off your head or use your children as cannon fodder in some war to be fought for the glory of “King and Country.”
 The old British Royalty enjoyed acting as a parasite on its subjects.
-Mistreated in the extreme by the feudal system, and yet the offspring of these abused people now revere the modern UK royal family.
+Mistreated in the extreme by the feudal system, yet the offspring of these abused people now revere the modern UK royal family.
 This behavior generalizes.
 If you talk to most people, they oppose labor unions.
 You know, because they are for communists.
-But they show appreciation for Larry Ellison’s wealth and for UK Royal Family weddings.
+But they show appreciation for Larry Ellison’s wealth and UK Royal Family weddings.

 This would be the definition of stupidity.

 When discussing this topic on LinkedIn, a person who is quite bright observed the following:

 “Unions do have a dark side too.
 In Spain were a refuge for those who did not want to work and loved sabotaging projects.”